 Important note

-If you are in Australia while applying, your Bridging visa will allow you to stay on the territory until you receive an answer.
+If applying onshore, the applicant may be granted a Bridging Visa A (BVA) to stay in Australia while the application is processed.
 Be careful, during this period you aren’t allowed to leave the country.
 You will have to ask for a specific Bridging visa (B) to be allowed to leave the country for a certain period (you will have to pay at least $155 for this visa).

 Include family members